What Happens When You Merge LinkedIn Accounts: Can I Have Two Profiles?

 How to merge two Linkedin accounts

-Do you have a duplicate account on Linkedin?
-Yes, it's an issue and you will need to merge accounts.
+Do you have a duplicate account on LinkedIn and need to manage multiple LinkedIn accounts?
+Merging LinkedIn accounts is the solution.

 You will be able to maintain the connections for both the primary account and the duplicate profile.